 The competition is also harsh in Singapore.
 On one hand, there is Redmart (paired with Lazada) and on the other hand, each vertical has its own set of specialised competitors (Foodpanda, Grain, Dishdash and many more).

 High costs and tough competition, what else could hinder Honestbee from being a profitable company?

 At grocery level, the concierge fee is well justified and it does make sense for anyone to use the service (as long as they can afford the concierge fee).
 As of July 2017, concierge fee is $4, thus can be a negligible portion of the shopping basket and the amount of time saved is really worth it.

 On the other hand, laundry service and food delivery will incur new unit economics challenges that are hardly able to match the same customer segment shopping for grocery online.
-One of the many reasons being is that laundry can be done at home while cooking food using grocery shopped online or simply by buying food from Honestbee.
+One of the many reasons being is that laundry can be done at home while cooking food is done using grocery shopped online or simply by buying food from Honestbee.